Skip to content

 torchdde.RK2 (AbstractOdeSolver) ¤

-2nd order explicit Runge-Kutta method
+Second-order explicit Runge-Kutta method (RK2's method).

 torchdde.RK4 (AbstractOdeSolver) ¤